simon-m/simon-m.github.io/content/fasttext.md

 # Further thoughts:
-I stumbled upon other alternatives in a similar philosophy:
+I stumbled upon other alternatives in a similar vein:

 - [Gensim's Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) does exactly what it
   says: it computes the embedding of whole documents/sentences which can then be fed to a classifier.